samir-s-hassan/samir-s-hassan/README.md

 ### ⚡ Fun facts

-I enjoy a lot of things outside of coding (who would've thought?)
+I enjoy a lot of things outside of coding.
 I enjoy weightlifting and all kinds of sports.
 Though, soccer and cricket have to be my two favorites.
 I enjoy reading books and watching movies when I have the time.
 I also enjoy all things tech from smartphones to laptops to gaming rigs.
 Oh, and I love cooking 🧑‍🍳!